vemel/handsdown/README.md

 # generate docs only for my_module, but no migrations, plz
 handsdown my_module --exclude my_module/migrations

+# okay, what about Django?
+# you need to set `DJANGO_SETTINGS_MODULE`
+# and exclude migrations folders as they usually are not very interesting
+export DJANGO_SETTINGS_MODULE="settings" # use your path to settings handsdown --exclude */migrations
 ```

 Navigate to `docs/README.md` to check your new documentation!